University of FloridaSolutions for Your Life

 Chen SH.
 1940.
 Senensia 11: 577-587; 1942.
 Review of Applied Entomology 30: 71.

 Sun CY, I-Lung D, Liao Y-M. 1958.
 Preliminary studies on the Chinese citrus fly, T. citri Chen.
 Acta Oecon, Ent.
-Sinica (Peking) 1: 175-187.
-In Chinese, English Summary
+Sinica (Peking) 1: 175–187.
+In Chinese, English Summary.

 Yasumatsu, K, Nagatomi A. 1959.
-Kyushu Univ.
-Faculty of Agr.
+Kyushu University Faculty of Agr.
 Sci.
-Bul.
-17: 129-146.
+Bulletin 17: 129–146.
 In Japanese, English Summary.

-USDA, Survey and Detection Operations, Plant Pest Control Division, Agr.
-Research Service.
+USDA, Survey and Detection Operations, Plant Pest Control Division, Agricultural Research Service.
 Anonymous.
 1961.
 Insects not known to occur in the United States.
 Cooperative Economic Insect Report 11-1-36.
-Japanese Orange Fly (Dacus tsuneonis Miyake): 29-31.
+Japanese Orange Fly (Dacus tsuneonis Miyake): 29–31.

-2. H. V. Weems, Jr., Florida Department of Agriculture and Consumer Services, Division of Plant Industry; and T.R.
-Fasulo, Entomology and Nematology Department, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, FL.
+H. V. Weems, Jr., (retired) Florida Department of Agriculture and Consumer Services, Division of Plant Industry; and T. R. Fasulo, Entomology and Nematology Department; UF/IFAS Extension, Gainesville, FL 32611.